 They also created 2 passes for you to choose from.
-There is the IKON PASS which gives you unlimited access with no blackout restrictions to Steamboat and 11 other ski destinations owned by Alterra, plus limited (usually seven days) access to 13 other partner destinations, also with no blackout dates.
-The second pass option is the IKON BASE PASS which gives you unlimited access to eight ski areas including Winter Park, Copper and Eldora in Colorado, plus others in California, West Virginia and Canada.
-You’re allowed five days’ access with blackout restrictions to Steamboat, Mammoth in California, Deer Valley, Jackson Hole, Big Sky, Vermont’s Sugarbush, Stratton and Killington, Revelstoke in British Columbia, plus a total of five days at these mountain groups: AspenSnowmass, AltaSnowbird, SkiBig3 in Alberta, and Sunday River, Loon Mountain and Sugarloaf in New England.
+There is the IKON PASS which gives you unlimited access with no blackout restrictions to Steamboat and 13 other ski destinations owned by Alterra, plus limited (usually seven days) access to 23 other partner destinations, also with no blackout dates.
+The second pass option is the IKON BASE PASS which gives you unlimited access to 12 ski areas including Winter Park, Copper and Eldora in Colorado, plus others in California, West Virginia and Canada.
+You’re allowed 5 days access with blackout restrictions to Steamboat, Mammoth in California, Deer Valley, Jackson Hole, Big Sky, Vermont’s Sugarbush, Stratton and Killington, Revelstoke in British Columbia, plus a total of five days at these mountain groups: AspenSnowmass, AltaSnowbird, SkiBig3 in Alberta, and Sunday River, Loon Mountain and Sugarloaf in New England.
 Blackout dates are between Christmas and New Year’s Eve, as well as the holiday weekends in January and February.

 If you’re planning to purchase a pass for a child 12 and under, and you’ve purchased an adult pass, you’ll pay a discounted price for a kids full pass.
 The child on your pass is not required to actually be related to you, which could come in handy for certain groups.